LIVE 2024

 How does a submission to LIVE differ from a blog post / industry talk / etc.?

 LIVE is a scholarly workshop.
-Scholarly work differs from most of what you'll find on Hacker News in both style and substance:
+Scholarly work differs from most of what you'll find on Hacker News in a few important ways:

 • Academic work is analytical and critical: A blog post about a new project plays a largely promotional role.
 There's room for promotion in a LIVE submission – it's appropriate to clearly and unapologetically communicate what you think your work has to offer.
 But submitting to LIVE is an opportunity to push further than that in a few directions.
 For one, it’s an opportunity to look beyond the thing you made and to try to articulate broader lessons.
 What patterns can you extract from your work?
 What future possibilities does it suggest?
 Secondly, submitting to LIVE is an opportunity to think critically about your work.
 What are its limits?
 What unsolved problems stand in the way of its potential?
 This kind of critical analysis doesn’t just defuse potential critics.
 It’s part of a productive research process, and will help seed fruitful conversation at the workshop.